Gabryss/P.L.U.M.E-Advanced/README.md

 - records per-sample junction influences for later split/merge volume construction
 - stores closed local 2D section contours that are ready for a later sweep/geometry stage

+### Stage D: Geometry

+Implemented in `src/stages/geometry.py` and its geometry submodules.

+Stage D turns the section field into a first connected geometry pass.
+The generator currently:

+- sweeps ordinary low-risk section spans into shell meshes
+- adds explicit connector spans where the dominant route would otherwise remain disconnected through high-blend regions
+- stitches split/merge/chamber junctions, plus surface-level crossing neighborhoods, with local patch geometry
+- keeps non-planar underpass geometry excluded for now
+- adds one mostly vertical skylight at the highest internal cave centerline point
+- assembles the resulting pieces into one connected primary cave component for inspection

 ## Configuration

 The single source of truth is: